 How to Measure for Carpet

-To save yourself from overspending on labour or materials it’s a good idea to find out exactly how much carpet you need.
+To save yourself from overspending on labor or materials, it’s a good idea to find out exactly how much carpet you need.
 Your retailer or carpet fitter will ask for the right measurements before making an order.
-Here is a basic guide on how to work out carpet size in all rooms including the stairs.
+Here is a basic guide on how to work out carpet size in all rooms, including the stairs.
 This will give you an estimate of the amount of carpet and underlay required.

 Measuring a room for carpet

 Let’s start with the simple part, measuring the room.
 You’ll first need to take the following measurements with a tape measure.